Anshul123B/OTP-Generator/OTP-Generator/Readme.md

    Open the `index.html` file in your preferred web browser to launch the OTP Generator Web App.

 3. **Generate OTPs:**
-   Click the "Generate OTP" button to get a new One-Time Password.
+   Click the "Get OTP" button to get a new One-Time Password.

 ## Animated Background